 I earn a living as an employee outside the agriculture industry.
-However, I make a profit out of my small farm.
+I make a small profit from my modest farm.
 I started by growing grapes in 2007, with a 1.3 hectares vineyard.
-I bought arable land and other vineyards from that on.
+I bought arable land and other vineyards later on.
 I planted my first almond orchard in 2013.
-Lately, I have bought more fields and turn them into almond orchards.
-I have never pretended to get subsidies, but they have made my project more profitable.